‘Success is a menace, it fools smart people into thinking they can’t lose‘.– Bill Gates

 This bias shows up as an over-estimation of our own abilities.
 In IBM’s case, its executives were so confident of their success that they never gave much thought to the licensing deal that they signed with Microsoft.
-This condition loosely overlaps with another related bias called the Dunning Kruger effect.
-A study discovered that competence and confidence in some individuals were actually inversely proportional.
-The more incompetent they were the higher was their level of self confidence.
-There is no one who is a better example of this bias than Donald Trump.

-The tendency to settle in and copy what everyone else is doing usually does mean you’re safe however this can also end up having a ‘me too’ product with no clear competitive differentiator.
-Knowing when to balance a feature that is required for your product while also having a competitive differentiator is key to creating a product ‘USP’.
+The tendency to settle in and copy what everyone else can make you feel safe can give you a me too product with no clear competitive differentiator.
+Having a good strategic product roadmap is key to having competitive differentiator that give a product a ‘USP’.

 Sometimes carrying on with a failed idea can seem to be more tempting that abandoning it.
-This is caused by a loss aversion bias because of the emotional attachment and toll of having sunk time and effort into it.
-This can be seen especially with developers who may have spent a long time on a feature that is past its use by date any results but continues to invest time and effort in it.
+This is caused by a loss aversion bias caused by the emotional attachment and toll of having sunk time and effort into it.
+When you see that a feature no longer is yielding value across key metrics it’s time to seriously value whether it’s worth continuing to invest in it.

 Law of instrument

 “To a carpenter with a hammer everything looks like a nail”.
 This can sometimes be seen from people that have competencies in a different discipline and tend to rely on the knowledge they have acquired in that background.
-For example a product manager with a technical background may tend to be more reliant on using a technical solution to solve a problem over design thinking.
+For example a product manager with a strong technical background may skip creative out of the box thinking and resort to cliches simply because they haven’t developed the muscle for it.

 Base rate fallacy